Near-infrared Absorption and Reflection Chemometrics

 Test Data and Results:

-Displayed below is the reflectance and absorption spectrum collected from the four grain samples.
+Displayed below is near-infrared absorption and reflection spectrum collected from the four grain samples.

 Integration time: 10 ms